 The best way to get your basement floor painted is to contact a professional painter.
 To get a quote or to get started with your floor painting project, contact a reputable painter in your community.

-At Elite Painting KC, we're happy to answer any questions you might have about painting your basement.
+At Elite Painting KC, we’re happy to answer any questions you might have about flooring ideas and painting your basement or stained concrete floors.
 Contact us today to find out more about painting your basement floor.